-Mim, a mom is a 5 star ETSY sticker seller who built her six figure business selling stickers on Etsy.
+Mim, a mom is a 5-star ETSY sticker seller who built her six-figure business selling stickers on Etsy.
 You should really join her free masterclass to see how easy is to start a sticker business and make earning from home.

-10. Greeting Card Maker
+12. Greeting Card Maker

-Greeting cards are always popular products that people buy every year- so why not jump on this bandwagon and start selling your own greeting cards!
+Greeting cards are always popular products that people buy every year- so why not jump on this bandwagon and start selling your own greeting cards.

 You have different options here – you can sell your designs, custom print and sell cards, or make handmade cards.

-11. Become a coloring book/pages illustrator
+13. Become a coloring book/pages illustrator

 Though this is a tough industry to get into, it is surprisingly easy considering the popularity of coloring books.